 - You can’t edit our material, except to reflect relative changes in time, location and editorial style.
 (For example, ‘yesterday’ can be changed to ‘last week,’ and ‘Morgantown, W.Va.’ to ‘Morgantown, West Virginia’, ‘Morgantown’ or ‘here’.)

-- If you’re republishing online, you have to link to us and to include all of the links from our story.
+- If you’re republishing online, you have to link to us and to include all of the links from our story as well as our tracking.js tag at the bottom of the story.

 - You can’t sell our material or republish our material wholesale, or automatically; you need to select stories to be republished individually.